Peace Corps Prep

 Special features of the PC Prep program at the University of Nebraska-Lincoln include:

 - Guaranteed scholarship of up to $5,000 for every PC Prep student who studies or interns abroad 1) in a country where Peace Corps volunteers have served, and/or 2) on a program that offers intensive Spanish, French, or other language spoken in Peace Corps host countries.

 - Tailored education abroad advising, a copy of “A Student Guide to Study Abroad,” and Intercultural Development Inventory (IDI) assessment upon acceptance and completion.

 - Semester kick-off events for PC Prep, plus announcements about campus events focused on international development, human rights, diversity and inclusion, and more.

 - Opportunities to engage with Returned Peace Corps Volunteers in the community through events, mentorship, and group volunteer experiences.

-- Culminating course listed on the transcript, recognition in campus media outlets, and an Honor cord to wear at graduation.
+- Culminating course listed on the transcript, recognition in campus media outlets, and a cord to wear at graduation.

 Training and Experience in a Specific Work Sector